-6. Compliance with the Standards for Approval of Development Permits in chapter 4 of this title.
+6. Compliance with the Standards for Approval of Development Permits in chapter 4 of this title. - e.
+Public Hearing: The Planning Commission may hold no more than one public hearing for a preliminary Subdivision Plat. - f.

-f.
 Preliminary Subdivision Approval: If a preliminary Subdivision complies with this title and all other applicable standards and specifications, the Planning Commission shall approve the preliminary Subdivision.
 The Applicant shall be notified of the approval in the form of a letter specifically identifying each condition of approval along with the approved preliminary Subdivision and any other accompanying documents determined to be relevant by the CDD or designated planning staff member.
 After preliminary approval, the Applicant may submit a Final Subdivision Application.

-9. Final Subdivision:

-a.
-Upon approval of the preliminary subdivision, the Applicant shall submit a final subdivision application with all required material for the Subdivision Plan Review, including Subdivision Improvement Plans, and any amendments required by the Planning Commission during preliminary review.

-b.
-No later than 20 business days after the day on which an Applicant submits all the required materials for the final subdivision, the CDD or designated planning staff member shall complete a Subdivision Plan Review subject to this Chapter.

-c.
-Review Cycles: After conducting the Subdivision Plan Review, the CDD or designated planning staff member may require that the Applicant provide:

-- i. additional information relating to an Applicant's plans to ensure compliance with County ordinances and approved standards and specifications for construction of Public Improvements; and - ii. modification to plans that do not meet current ordinances, applicable standards, or specifications, or do not contain complete information.
+9. Final Subdivision: - a.
+Upon approval of the preliminary subdivision, the Applicant shall submit a final subdivision application with all required material for the Subdivision Plan Review, including Subdivision Improvement Plans, and any amendments required by the Planning Commission during preliminary review. - b.
+No later than 20 business days after the day on which an Applicant submits all the required materials for the final subdivision, the CDD or designated planning staff member shall complete a Subdivision Plan Review subject to this Chapter. - c.
+Review Cycles: After conducting the Subdivision Plan Review, the CDD or designated planning staff member may require that the Applicant provide: - i. additional information relating to an Applicant's plans to ensure compliance with County ordinances and approved standards and specifications for construction of Public Improvements; and - ii. modification to plans that do not meet current ordinances, applicable standards, or specifications, or do not contain complete information. - d.

-d.
 The CDD or designated planning staff member's request for additional information or modifications to plans under (c)(i), and (ii) above shall be specific and refer to conditions of approval included in the preliminary approval, regulations, standards, or specifications that require the modifications to plans, and shall be logged in an index of requested modifications or additions.